All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-The thyroid gland helps to regulate the rate at which the body uses energy.
-It is a small butterfly-shaped organ that lies flat against the windpipe in the throat and is composed primarily of very small, ball-shaped structures called follicles that produce and store thyroglobulin (Tg).
-Thyroglobulin then breaks down as needed into the thyroid hormones T4 (thyroxine) and T3 (triiodothyronine).
-The production of these hormones and their release into the bloodstream are stimulated by the pituitary hormone TSH (thyroid stimulating hormone).
+The thyroid gland produces hormones (thyroxine or T4 and triiodothyronine or T3) that help to regulate the rate at which the body uses energy.
+It is a small, butterfly-shaped organ that lies flat against the windpipe in the throat and is composed primarily of very small, ball-shaped structures called follicles that produce and store thyroglobulin.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?